2007 London car bombs: Suspects

 Bilal Abdullah and Kafeel Ahmed were identified as the main suspects behind the London car bombs and the subsequent Glasgow attack.
-Abdullah was charged with conspiracy to cause explosions, while Ahmed was hospitalised at the Glasgow Royal Infirmary in critical condition, after he suffered severe burns to 90% of his body.
+Abdullah was charged with conspiracy to cause explosions, while Ahmed was hospitalized at the Glasgow Royal Infirmary in critical condition after he suffered severe burns to 90% of his body.
 He was not expected to survive—he had already been revived twice as of 4 July.
 A suicide note left behind indicates that they intended to die in the attack.

 On 2 August 2007, Strathclyde Police reported that Ahmed had died in the Glasgow Royal Infirmary.
 His last rituals were held in the UK.
-On 17 December 2009, Abdullah was convicted at Woolwich Crown Court of conspiracy to murder for the incidents in both London and Glasgow, and sentenced to life imprisonment with a requirement that he spend at least 32 years in jail.
+On 17 December 2009, Abdullah was convicted at Woolwich Crown Court of conspiracy to murder for the incidents in both London and Glasgow and sentenced to life imprisonment with a requirement that he spend at least 32 years in jail.

 Investigations were being carried out to unearth Abdullah and Ahmed's possible involvement with the deadly 2005 Indian Institute of Science shooting, an attack by unknown suspects still at large.